Classical Civilisation

 Component 3 – 30% 1hr 45mins

-Classical Civilisation is a gateway to many university courses including Latin, Classics, and Ancient History.
-It is also popular amongst Law students and students of Philosophy and Religion.
-It is unique in that it equips you with a range of skills which are even applicable to the History of Art, Architecture and Archaeology.
+A-Level Classical Civilisation is a gateway to many university courses including latin, classics, and ancient history.
+It is also popular amongst law students and students of philosophy.
+It is unique in that it equips you with a range of skills which are even applicable to the history of art, architecture and archaeology.
+This qualification equips individuals with strong writing and critical thinking skills, leading to careers is the Civil Service, teaching, research, publishing and more.

 Department Staff